askari0102/Learning/Kubernetes/README.md

 **Recent changes that affect what is worth building today:**

 - **Ingress NGINX retirement** — the de-facto default ingress controller is gone.
 Gateway API is the direction, and there is an official **Ingress2Gateway** migration tool (1.0 released Mar 2026).
 [Part 12.4](#124-migrating-from-ingress)
 - **`Service` `externalIPs` deprecated in 1.36.** Upstream's guidance is that all users should migrate away from it, toward a load-balancer controller or a Gateway API implementation.
-It is deprecated rather than removed, so existing manifests still work — but it is on the way out and cannot support dual-stack.
+It is deprecated rather than removed, so existing manifests still work — but it is on the way out.
+(The deprecation reason is security — CVE-2020-8554 lets untrusted users claim arbitrary IPs for MITM — not dual-stack; the field is a string list and can hold v4/v6.)
-- **In-place Pod resize is Stable** (1.35) and **HPA scale-to-zero is Beta** (1.37) — changing a pod's CPU/memory without restarting it, and scaling a workload to zero replicas, are now supported.
+- **In-place Pod resize is Stable** (1.35) and **HPA scale-to-zero is Beta** (1.37, `minReplicas: 0` only with object/external metrics — CPU/memory-only HPAs are rejected and need a wake path such as KEDA) — changing a pod's CPU without restarting it (memory resizes restart the container by default), and scaling suitable workloads to zero replicas, are now supported.
 - **DRA (Dynamic Resource Allocation) reached GA in 1.34** and continues to expand.
 It is the modern way to request GPUs, NICs, and FPGAs, replacing the older integer-resource approach.
 [Part 30.3](#303-gpu-resource-management--dra-is-the-modern-answer)
 - **AI workloads are now first-class**: the **AI Gateway Working Group** (Mar 2026) and the **Gateway API Inference Extension** exist specifically for routing LLM inference traffic (KV-cache-aware, prefix-aware, model-aware routing).
 [Part 30.1](#301-inference-serving-models)
 - **Pod Certificates and Cluster Trust Bundles** (1.37) give workloads API-managed cryptographic identities, reducing the need to distribute long-lived secrets for service-to-service authentication.
 [Part 8.2](#82-secrets-and-why-the-default-is-not-secure)